Vaccines: Safe and Effective, a Tool to Protect our Children

 HPV (Human Papillomavirus)

 HPV is a virus that causes genital warts and cancer.
 HPV can cause cervical cancer which is the second leading cause of cancer deaths among women in the world.
 There is no cure for HPV.
 The vaccine (commonly known as Gardasil) is recommended for both girls and boys starting at age 11 years.
 This is a series of two or three vaccines depending on age.

 Influenza (“the flu”) is a contagious respiratory illness caused by a virus that causes high fever, body aches, and cold symptoms.
 In some individuals (especially asthmatics and young children) it can lead to complications such as pneumonia.
 Because the strains of the flu virus that circulate in the community can change from year to year, this vaccine should be given once a year as it changes to protect against the most common strains.

 Poliomyelitis is a viral illness that can lead to partial or full paralysis.
 It is highly contagious and in some people affected, it may seem to have no symptoms.
 In others, they may have symptoms similar to the flu.

-Neisseria meningitidis is a bacteria responsible for rapidly life-threatening meningitis and blood infections in children and adolescents.
+Neisseria meningitis is a bacteria responsible for rapidly life-threatening meningitis and blood infections in children and adolescents.
 This is a series of 2 vaccines.

 MMR (Measles, Mumps, and Rubella)

 Measles is a viral illness that causes fever, cold symptoms, and rash.
-However in some people it can lead to pneumonia and other life-threatening complications.
+However, in some people, it can lead to pneumonia and other life-threatening complications.
 Mumps is a viral illness that causes painful swelling of the salivary glands around the cheek and the jaw.
-Rubella (also called “German measles”) is a viral respiratory illness that can cause rash.
+Rubella (also called “German measles”) is a viral respiratory illness that can cause a rash.
 It is generally mild in children.
 However, it can pass through a pregnant woman’s bloodstream to cause problems in an unborn fetus such as blindness, deafness, and mental retardation.